Dental and Oral Care

 Delaying or abstaining from dental cleanings can have drastic implications on your pet's dental and overall health.
 As tartar builds up, gingivitis and periodontal disease eventually leads to irreparable dental disease.
 In addition to tooth loss, this infection can enter the blood stream, leading to other health problems involving the kidneys, liver and heart.

 For more complex dental care such as endodontic therapy (root canals) and orthodontics, we recommend veterinary dental specialists.
 While there are none currently practicing in Maine, there are several in Massachusetts, including: Dr. Bonnie Shope at Veterinary Dental Services in Boxborough, Drs.
-Jessica Riehl DVM, DADVC and Erin V. Abrahams, DVM at Angell Animal Medical Center in Jamaica Plain and Dr. Jean Joo at Tufts Cummings School in Grafton.
+Jessica Riehl DVM, DADVC, Alice Ekerdt Goodman DVM, DADVC and the entire at Angell Animal Medical Center in Jamaica Plain and Dr. Jean Joo at Tufts Cummings School in Grafton.

 Veterinary dental care is expensive, largely because we have to use anesthesia for our patients and we see advanced disease that requires a lot of time to treat.
 If you are looking to have a dental cleaning or other dental procedure done at a local veterinary hospital, ask them the following questions to ensure your pet receives the safest and most reliable care: